Consensys/gnark/CONTRIBUTING.md

 suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?
 Enhancement suggestions are tracked as GitHub issues.
-Create an issue on and provide the following information:
+Create an issue and provide the following information:

 * Use a **clear and descriptive title** for the issue to identify the suggestion.